-17. The Commission will continue to improve the quality and timeliness of its submissions and briefings to principal organs and relevant United Nations entities and peacebuilding fora, providing them with broad peacebuilding perspectives, anchored in substantive and diverse engagements, including to the General Assembly, Security Council and ECOSOC as mandated.
+- 20. The Commission will continue to improve the quality and timeliness of its submissions and briefings to principal organs and relevant United Nations entities and peacebuilding fora, providing them with broad peacebuilding perspectives, anchored in substantive and diverse engagements, including to the General Assembly, Security Council and ECOSOC as mandated.
 The appointment of informal coordinators will facilitate this effort, including by better aligning the Commission's programme of work to those of the General Assembly and the Security Council as appropriate, and strengthening the Commission's bridging role with ECOSOC.
 In relation to its bridging role, the Commission will continue to foster greater coherence in the United Nations system, including between the General Assembly, the Security Council and ECOSOC, and within and across the UN Secretariat, UN peacekeeping operations, special political missions and UN agencies, funds, and programmes.
-While pursuing this goal, the Commission should also explore innovative formats of work which would enable more outreach and interaction, ensuring that our working methods are most effective, sharing of good practices whilst providing timely advice to the Security Council ahead of the renewal or expiration of the missions' mandates.

-18. In resolution A/RES/75/327 the General Assembly acknowledged the importance of the Commission's advice on "causes of conflict and the promotion of durable peace and sustainable development in Africa".
-As encouraged in the said resolution the Commission will maintain this practice.

-19. The Commission will convene informal interactive dialogues with the Security Council, will submit advice to the Security Council at its request, as appropriate and will take action in response to S/RES/2594 (2021) in which the Security Council strongly encourages the Commission to facilitate the development of joint objectives and priorities prior to transitions..

-20. The Commission will convene joint events with the Economic and Social Council and will further enhance informal cooperation with the Council, its advisory bodies and the Executive Boards of the Agencies, Funds and Programmes in accordance with its mandate in the areas of peacebuilding and sustaining peace.
+While pursuing this goal, the Commission should also explore innovative formats of work which would enable more outreach and interaction, ensuring that its working methods are most effective, sharing of good practices whilst providing timely advice to the Security Council, upon its request ahead of the renewal or expiration of the missions' mandates. - 21.
+In resolution A/RES/75/327 the General Assembly acknowledged the importance of the Commission's advice on "causes of conflict and the promotion of durable peace and sustainable development in Africa".
+As encouraged in the said resolution the Commission will maintain this practice. - 22.
+The Commission will convene informal interactive dialogues with the Security Council, and will submit advice at its request, as appropriate, for consideration.
+The Commission will also take action in response to S/RES/2594 (2021) in which the Security Council strongly encourages the Commission to facilitate the development of joint objectives and priorities prior to transitions. - 23.
+The Commission will convene joint events with the Economic and Social Council and will further enhance informal cooperation with the Council, its advisory bodies and the Executive Boards of the Agencies, Funds and Programmes in accordance with its mandate in the areas of peacebuilding and sustaining peace.

-21. Moreover, the Commission will continue to leverage its convening role to provide an effective and diverse platform to bring together governments, UN entities, partners and other stakeholders on country-specific, regional, or thematic issues.
+24. Moreover, the Commission will continue to leverage its convening role to provide an effective and diverse platform to bring together governments, UN entities, partners and other stakeholders related to peacebuilding on country-specific, regional, or thematic issues.